MV-PURE Spatial Filters with Application to EEG/MEG Source Reconstruction: Numerical Examples

-In order to facilitate \emph{reproducibility} of our research we provide (jointly with this paper) comprehensive simulation framework that allows for estimation of error of signal reconstruction for a number of spatial filters applied to MEG or EEG signals.
+In order to facilitate reproducibility of our research we provide (jointly with this paper) a comprehensive simulation framework that allows for estimation of error of signal reconstruction for a number of spatial filters applied to MEG or EEG signals.
 It is available for download at \url{https://github.com/IS-UMK/supFunSim.git}.
-Whole framework is contained in single \href{http://www.orgmode.org}{org-mode} file (\texttt{supFunSim.org}).
-Please refer to this file for detailed description and the source code for the simulations.
-Org-mode is a \href{https://www.gnu.org/software/emacs/}{GNU Emacs} mode that allows for the blocks of (active) source code to be interspersed with blocks of ordinary human language that provide documentation for this code thus facilitating a \href{https://en.wikipedia.org/wiki/Literate\_programming}{literate} approach to programming where both the code, its documentation and results of its execution can be embedded in a single plain text file.
+This framework may be used directly from a single \href{http://www.orgmode.org}{org-mode} file (\texttt{supFunSim.org}) or as a set of MATLAB scripts.